Hotel, apartments planned for 23-story Pearl District tower

 The building represents a combination of uses that's still relatively rare for Portland.
 A Hyatt Place hotel will take up the first 11 floors of the building that will rise on a quarter-block site at the corner of Northwest Flanders Street and Northwest 12th Avenue.
 Residential units, both market-rate and affordable, will fill the upper 12 levels.

-Currently identified as Hyatt Place and the Lawson Residences, the building makes an effort by the city to encourage density and affordable housing by allowing buildings in the central part of the city to be constructed as tall as 250 feet with unlimited floor-area ratios if they earmark a percentage of units as affordable
+Currently identified as Hyatt Place and the Allison Residences, the building makes an effort by the city to encourage density and affordable housing by allowing buildings in the central part of the city to be constructed as tall as 250 feet with unlimited floor-area ratios if they earmark a percentage of units as affordable

 The project owner and developer is Parq on 12th, a new venture between James Wong and Ray Harrigill.